austingabe/horiseon/README.md

 # horiseon
-This is the repository that contains everything from Homework 1
+This is the repository that contains everything from Homework 1.
+This repository contains both the HTML and CSS code from the refactored home page of the Horiseon website.
+The design of the home page is exactly the same, but it has been optimized for search engines and accesibility.
+Code has been shortened and cleaned up, broken links fixed, and semantic tags added, so overall, the code is much clearer and easier to understand.